neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/21_rfid_module/README.md

 This example makes use of the RC522 RFID Reader Module.
-The RC522 is usually supplied as a kit and contains the [MFRC522](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) from NXP semi-conductors boken out on a board inlcuding an antenna and SPI/I2C interface pins, as well as a 'fob' or card known as a '[Proximity IC Card](https://en.wikipedia.org/wiki/Proximity_card)' or PICC.
+The RC522 is usually supplied as a kit and contains the [MFRC522](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) from NXP semi-conductors boken out on a board including an antenna and SPI/I2C interface pins, as well as a 'fob' or card known as a '[Proximity IC Card](https://en.wikipedia.org/wiki/Proximity_card)' or PICC.